 The following are a few other items on my views related to eschatology in no particular order.
 These I am quite certain but I’ll admit there’s more I continue to work out.

-- 1 Thessalonians 5:2 makes it very clear that the day and hour is and will be unknown to us.
+- 1 Thessalonians 5:2 makes it very clear that the day and hour of Christ’s return is and will be unknown to us.
 It is a fruitless activity for us to attempt to nail-down what is in God’s timing.

 - The first three chapters of Revelation are historical.
 They give account of very real concerns to churches that once existed.
-The advice contained there is timeless and useful for instruction today as well.
+The advice contained there is timeless and useful for instruction today.
 There is no hidden meaning there or symbolism about some specific church age or another.
 That portion of Revelation, though timeless, is past tense – or, in other words, events of the past.

 Note: I do these posts not because I think I’m somehow superior in my views or anything absurd like that but out of a desire to be up-front and honest with my readers as to where I stand.
 Otherwise, you’d be left to figure things out by reading between the lines and/or guessing.